TedHusted/awake/awake.md/awake.md

 “Glad to help.
 That’s what we’re here for.”

-Hanging on the wall behind Anna’s desk are advanced degrees in Cognitive Neuroscience and Computer Science from MIT, showing the name “Joanna Lee.”
-On a credenza beneath the degree is a family portrait of Joanna with her spouse and two children, standing on a walkway with the classic Disney World castle in the background.
+Behind Anna's desk, on the wall, hang advanced degrees in Cognitive Neuroscience and Computer Science from MIT.
+They show the name "Joanna Lee”.
+On a credenza beneath the degree is a family portrait of Joanna with her spouse and two children.
+They are standing on a walkway with the classic Disney World castle in the background.

-“Second,” continues George, “I’m putting the final touches on the data for the Presidential Brief meeting today.
+“Second,” George continues, “I’m putting the final touches on the data for the Presidential Brief meeting today.
 I’m trying to correlate two data streams and my access to one stream is limited.
 Can I send you a link?”

 “Sure.
 Shouldn’t take a minute.
 Access is what we do.
 We have almost an hour before the meeting at zero five hundred.”
 Her voice distracted and flat.

-Joanna transferred the hyperlink from her implant over to her workstation and waded into the data streams.
+Joanna transferred the hyperlink from her implant to her workstation.
+Then, she waded into the data streams.

 ###